 Real Server-based Defense Scheduling Solution

-The figure below illustrates how real server-based defense scheduling works:
+The figure below illustrates how real server-based protection scheduling works:

-This solution requires monitoring and intelligent switching provided by DNS service providers.
+This scheme requires monitoring and intelligent switching provided by DNS service providers.

-- Under normal circumstances, the customer domain name is resolved to the outbound IP.
-Requests accesses the real server directly.
-DNS monitoring monitors in real time whether the application on the real server can be accessed.
+- Under normal circumstances, your business domain name is resolved to the outbound IP.
+Requests access the real server directly.
+DNS monitors watch over whether the applications are accessible on the real server in real time.

-- As soon as the DNS monitor detects that the outbound IP is not accessible, DNS will resolve the customer domain name to the Anti-DDoS Advanced IP address according to the preset switching rules.
-Anti-DDoS Advanced will clean and remove the attack traffic and then forward the normal traffic to the standby IP of the real server, thus ensuring service availability.
+As soon as the DNS monitor detects that the outbound IP is not accessible, DNS will resolve the business domain name to the Anti-DDoS Advanced IP according to the preset switching rules.
+Anti-DDoS Advanced will cleanse and remove the attack traffic and forward normal traffic to the standby IP of the real server, thus ensuring service availability.

-To avoid mis-switching caused by uncontrollable factors such as jitter, manual-switching is recommended.
+To avoid faulty switching caused by uncontrollable factors such as network jitter, manual switching is recommended.